Simmons Hanly Conroy represents 65-year-old construction supervisor with mesothelioma against J-M Manufacturing

 Simmons attorneys Scott Peebles and Robert Woodward and shareholders Tim Thompson and Benjamin Goldstein represented Morgan and his wife in Norris Morgan and Lori Morgan vs CBS Corporation, et al., Case No. BC695605 in Los Angeles Superior Court.

-“After examining the evidence, the jury found J-MM made a calculated business decision to use asbestos, and Norris and his family are suffering for it,” said Peebles, who served as lead attorney during the trial.
-“Norris should have never been diagnosed with cancer because he should have never been exposed to asbestos.
+“After examining the evidence, the jury found J-MM made a calculated business decision to use asbestos, and Norris and his family are suffering for it,” said Thompson, who led the team that handled the family’s mesothelioma case.
+“Norris should have never been diagnosed with cancer because he never should have been exposed to asbestos.
 This result is fair and holds the defendant accountable for its actions.”

 Morgan was born and raised in Los Angeles.
 He left college in the mid-1970s for construction jobs around San Luis Obisbo and in Ventura, California.
 Over the next 20 years, Morgan was exposed to asbestos while supervising workers who cut and beveled the defendant’s transite pipe, which released airborne asbestos fibers into the surrounding work environment.
 Morgan was a bystander to the exposure and did not perform the work himself.